 - Changing your diet or how you eat every day

 We may also suggest other ways to approach care, such as acupuncture (putting thin needles into the skin at certain points on the body) or bodywork.OR

 Integrative medicine may be a good fit for people interested in looking at possible causes of their disease and symptom.
 People willing to make healthy changes to their lifestyle and wanting to take less medications may also found integrative medicine helpful.OR

 Integrative medicine can help with many different medical problems, including, but not limited to:

 - Autoimmune diseases

-- Headaches, fibromyalgia and chronic pain
+- Headaches, fibromyalgia and long-term pain

-- Hypertension, cardiovascular disease, and diabetes
+- Hypertension (high blood pressure), cardiovascular disease and diabetes